jgomezdans/eoldas_examples/guide2/example_spatial.rst

    Fig 1: Smoothing a noisy time series with temporal DA.

-The blue dots show the input data, with associated uncertainty (1.95 sigma, i.e. the 95% confidence interval (C.I)).
+The blue dots show the input data, with associated uncertainty (1.95 :math:`\sigma`, i.e. the 95% confidence interval (C.I)).
 The ‘truth’ a half sine wave with a flat section is shown as the green line.
 The retrieved state is shown as the red line (mean) and grey bounds (95% C.I.).
 This is a suitable example to demonstrate the principles of